PlatziMaster/frontend/README.md

 ### Blocks and Solutions

 The most difficult was to decide on a design.
 I like the design but I haven't too much knowledge about it, this is an ability I have to reach.
-I solved it by looking for some resume templates on the web to get some ideas. :tw-1f60a:
+I solved it by looking for some resume templates on the web to get some ideas. :blush: